 The root canal procedure is perhaps one of the most feared dental procedures out there but what many people don’t understand is the actual procedure is quite simple and is pain free.
 The misconception that a root canal is painful is likely due to heightened pain sensation of the toothache.

 The root canal procedure is broken into two or three appointments.
 Drs.
-Corey Mazer, Katie Reid or David Fields will determine how many appointments are necessary, after evaluating your tooth.
+Corey Mazer, Katie Reid or Jenna Powell will determine how many appointments are necessary, after evaluating your tooth.